The All-Conquering Potato

 The potato originated in the New World, and became the agricultural staple of Peru’s highland civilizations including the Incas and other peoples.
 Spanish colonizers began to cultivate the potato, and at some point brought them to the Canary Islands, an important way-station on the voyage between Spain and the New World.
 By the early 1560’s, the islands’ agricultural exports to Europe had expanded from sugar and citrus fruits to include potatoes as well.
 By the end of that decade, potatoes had appeared in Spain, and soon reached England and the Low Countries as well.

 Potato acceptance came slowly; corn (the Indians knew it as maize!) spread rapidly across Europe after Christopher Columbus brought it back from the Caribbean.
 Soon botanists argued fiercely over its origins, with many insisting it had come from Turkey until Pietro Mattioli proved its New World birthplace in 1570.
 The American Indians’ remarkable bio-engineering provided a wealth of new crops to the Europeans: tobacco, cocoa, chilis, squash, tomatoes, sunflowers, lima beans, peanuts, sweet potatoes, blueberries, strawberries and many more.
-While the population of the New World died by the millions thanks to newly-introduced diseases (as well as the genocidal policies of their European conquerors), that of the Old World exploded as the new foods suddenly previously marginal lands productive.
+While the population of the New World died by the millions thanks to newly-introduced diseases (as well as the genocidal policies of their European conquerors), that of the Old World exploded as the new foods suddenly turned previously marginal lands productive.

 While many of the other new crops could be grown immediately in Europe’s soils, the potato proved ill-suited to the continent’s long summer days.
-High in the Andes Mountains the potato had enjoyed 12-hour (or nearly 12-hour) days year-round.
+High in the Andes Mountains the potato had enjoyed 12-hour (or nearly 12-hour) days of sunlight year-round.
 In Europe, the much longer summer days encouraged the plants to pour their energies into leaves and flowers; when the days and nights grew roughly equal in the fall there was little time left to grow tubers.
 Most of the plants introduced into Europe produced tiny potatoes, perhaps useful for medicinal properties but not as a staple food.

 The potato could not be easily made into bread or alcohol.
 And it also fell outside the traditional three-field rotation of the European farm: grains, fallow, and grazing.
 To grow them, a farmer would have to radically change his growing pattern.
 A great deal more labor had to be applied to the potato as well: it grew from tubers rather than seed, something totally unfamiliar to Europeans.
-Instead of marching across the fields casting seeds, each tuber had to be individually buried in the soil.
+Instead of farmers marching across the fields casting seeds, each tuber had to be individually buried in the soil.
 And then it would have to be dug up again, a much more labor-intensive practice than reaping grain.

 Let the sky rain potatoes!